opensim-org/opensim-gui/README.md

 If you plan to make changes to the GUI, you can now continue to use NetBeans to edit the Java source code and build and run the GUI.

-### Building on Linux
+### Building on Linux (beta)

-The only officially supported Linux distribution currently is Ubuntu 18.04 LTS, however, these instructions should work for other distributions with some modifications (eg package manager, package names, etc).
+Building on Linux is considered beta, and has only been tested with Ubuntu 18.04 LTS, however, these instructions should work for other distributions with some modifications (eg package manager, package names, etc).

 ```bash
 sudo apt install build-essentials git cmake openjdk-8-jdk liblapack3 libgconf-2-4